-In my store, I have available Mamiya Press & Polaroid 600SE adapters to make this hack easier.
-While you do not need to buy one to perform the mods below, your alternative is a much more expensive Extension Tube set, and at least 2 extra hours of sanding and cutting both plastic and aluminum.
+In my Printables site, I have available Mamiya Press & Polaroid 600SE adapters to make this hack easier.
+While you do not need to make or buy one to perform the mods below, your alternative is a much more expensive Mamiya Extension Tube set, and at least 2 extra hours of sanding and cutting both plastic and aluminum.
 Also you will need to use ground glass to determine the correct focus distance.

 For those who are performing their own mods, this page will serve as your primary resource.
 It is recommended that you view the video, read the ejection cycle notes, and light-sealing tips before you begin your mod as things have developed over time.